EMRahman/PiOrder/README.md

 ##Features
 1. Handling of all orders using a touch based EPOS by waiters.
+   * No manual writing of order
+   * No illegibility problems
-   * No manual writing, illegibility or tallying!
+   * No manual tallying
-2. Printing of kitchen tickets at the bar or kitchen within, multiple times for different chefs.
+2. Printing of kitchen tickets at the bar and kitchen:
    * No carbon copy requiring walking!
    * We use a camera to physically see the kitchen printouts
    * We play a sound for the chefs to hear the order arrival.
 3. View how busy the kitchen is from using other Raspberry Pi cameras.
 Important for knowing the currentwaiting time for orders.
-4. Allow customers to order online
+4. Allow customers to order online:
    * Waiting time can set by waiters via the tablets and/or scheduled.
 Hangryness should not be underestimated (customers can get very angry if they are hungry and their order is late).
    * Customers order using a webpage.
 We use [JQuery Mobile](https://jquerymobile.com).
    * Customer can retrieve ast orders, and take their time in ordering.